2021-2022 PRIVATE MUSIC LESSON FACULTY

 Julie Signa is the general music teacher and chorus director at Bellingham Memorial School, in Bellingham, MA.
 She teaches trumpet for the after-school beginning band program in Franklin, MA.
 She graduated from Rhode Island College with a bachelor’s degree in music education.
 She studied trumpet with Joe Foley and voice with Susan Rodgers.
 She was a member of the Rhode Island College Wind Ensemble, Orchestra, Brass Ensemble, Trumpet Ensemble, and Rhode Island College Chorus.
 As a member of the Rhode Island College Chorus, she toured Germany and Prague under the direction of Dr. Teresa Coffman.
 She plays with the American Band as a member of the trumpet section.

 Steven Sergi – Violin/Viola Instructor

 Mrs. Noddin studied music at the University of Massachusetts, where she was involved in the University chamber choir and concert choir.
 She graduated cum laude with a degree in Music.
-After graduating, Mrs. Noddin took classes at the New England Conservatory, including opera studies, art song, IPA, diction and audition techniques.
+After graduating, Mrs. Noddin took classes at the New England Conservatory, including opera studies, art song, IPA, diction, and audition techniques.
 She has performed as a choral member with Chorus Pro Musica, and was chosen to sing with the Boston Philharmonic performing Gustav Holst’s “The Planets”.
 Mrs. Noddin continues to work as a professional soloist in the Boston area.
-In addition to offering private voice lessons, she also holds audition technique seminars, group voice lessons, and directs a small community chorus in Franklin, MA.
-Jill Noddin is currently a member of the National Association of Teachers of Singing.
+In addition to offering private voice lessons, she also holds audition technique seminars and group voice lessons.
+Mrs. Noddin is currently a member of the National Association of Teachers of Singing.